benmiller314/cdm2020spring/plans/lesson-21.md

 <details>
 <summary>Articulate permissions.</summary>

 <p>If you're using resources you didn't make yourself, be sure to include enough information to recover where it came from: a direct link to the image and to the specific license (if there is one) is ideal.
 Where to do this?
 Ideally, somewhere small under the image itself.
-(There's a semantic html way of doing this with &lt;figure&gt; and &lt;figcaption&gt;.)
+(There's a semantic html way of doing this with <code>&lt;figure&gt;</code> and <code>&lt;figcaption&gt;</code>.)
 Alternately, you can have a rights page somewhere, or use the site footer – or link to an external CREDITS file in your repo.</p>

 <p><em>NB: If an image is under copyright, you can still use it if you can make a good case that it's a Fair Use.</em>  See <em>Writer/Designer</em> page 156 to review the Four Factors you need to consider.</p>
 </details>